QJiePing/cs2103aug2014-w10-2j/README.txt

 Logic
 =====
-addTask(Task toDo) : void
+addTask(String[] parameters) : void //the parameters are in the order (date, workload, name, description)
-deleteTask(Task toDo) : void
+									//any fields not entered by the user will be null deleteTask(String taskID) : void editTask(String taskID, String[] parameters) : void //the parameters are in the order
-editTask(Task toDo) : void
+													//(name, doneTag, date, workload, description)
-addDate(Task toDo, Date deadline) : void  //not sure about this functions param, and whether we want to have a date class viewList() : void viewCal() : void undo(int numOfTimes) : void         //numOfTimes is the number of commands in the stack to undo simpleSearch(String key) : Task
+													//any fields not entered by the user will be null viewList() : void viewCal() : void undo() : void simpleSearch(String key) : Task

 Storage